Slim and Tex

 Already in this first tale Tex wears a vest, while Slim wears a shirt without a vest.

-Previous episodes of Slim and Tex were comedy anecdotes, two pages long.
-With the change of writer-artist here, we get a new approach.
-The stories become longer.
+Previous episodes of Slim and Tex were simple comedy anecdotes.
+With the change of writer-artist, we get a new approach.
 Crime and adventure elements are now introduced.
 The series is turned into a full fledged mystery-adventure tale.
 Lovy greatly thickens the plot.
-All the characters and story lines are greatly developed here, some in surprising ways.
+All the characters and story lines from previous tales are greatly developed here, some in surprising ways.
 This is an excellent story on all levels, both plot and art.

 Unlike many other early adventure serials in the comics, this tale has no racist elements.
 This too makes it unusual.